Making 'Manhattan'

 ‘She adored New York City.
 To her, no matter what this season was, this was still a town that existed in black and white and pulsated through the great tunes of George Gershwin’.

-Like Woody Allen, Manhattan definitely was my muse for the first 35 years of my life.
+Like Woody Allen, Manhattan definitely was my muse for the first thirty-five years of my life.

 There's a quiet haunting loneliness that is often present in the crowded gritty streets of the most popular city in the world.
 These are the lost souls that can only exist on this tall mysterious island.
 Woody's character in his 1979 movie, Manhattan, also has a sort of a loneliness.
 He is unsatisfied, a victim of life, of history, of society, of himself, haunted by a pervasive victim-mentality, always harping on the woes of the past, whether it's cultural, familial, religious.
 And the protagonists in my ‘Manhattan’ have a similar sort of mentality.